 Photo © Rahi Rezvani

 In their 26 years as a choreographic duo Sol León and Paul Lightfoot have built a rich repertoire of over fifty works which show a wide range of compelling pieces that, however diverse, share a strong, innovative artistic voice.
 They have mastered a powerful, yet tender and sometimes humorous dance aesthetic that is consistently rooted in emotion and often leans on theatrical aspects.
-As house choreographers of NDT since 2002, the artistic...Read more about Paul Lightfoot
+As house choreographers of NDT since 2...Read more about Paul Lightfoot

-Photo © Michael Slobodian
+Photo © Michael Slobodian.

 Music Ludwig van Beethoven Pianoconcerto Nr.
 3 in C-minor, Opus 37: Movement II: Largo.
 Symphony Nr.
 5 in C-minor, Opus 67: Movement III: Allegro and Movement IV: Allegro-Presto.
 Pianoconcerto Nr.
 4 in G-major.
 Opus 58: Movement II: Andante con Moto.
 Recording by Berliner Philharmoniker conducted by Herbert von Karajan (Symphony Nr.
 5) and conducted by Claudio Abbado (Pianoconcertos Nr.
 3 & 4); pianist Maurizio Pollini.
 Lighting Tom Bevoort.
 Costumes and decor Sol León, Paul Lightfoot.